Orpheline/quip/README.md

 # quip-perl
-Quip is a small app for saving one-line notes
+Quip is a small app for saving one-line notes and tasks.